Orleans House, Liverpool

-Orleans House is a 20th century Grade II* listed building located in Liverpool, England.
+Orleans House is a 20th-century Grade II* listed building located on Edmund Street in Liverpool, England.
 Originally constructed as a warehouse for the nearby Liverpool Cotton Exchange Building, the building later became offices and more recently has been redeveloped into apartments.

 History

 Built in 1907 by architecture firm Matear and Simon as a warehouse for the Liverpool Cotton Exchange Building located next door, the building was designed to follow a similar architectural style.
 In 2016 the building was purchased for £9.6 million by property firm Delph and was converted into 71 residential apartments.